Passing Mechanics

 Pass-by-reference

-C++ and Rust are some of the only modern mainstream languages that truly support the pass-by-reference mechanic.
-Some folks will try to tell you Java or Ruby are pass-by-reference, perhaps claiming that a method can change a parameter, like this:
+C++ and Rust are amongst the few modern mainstream languages that truly support the pass-by-reference mechanic.
+Some folks will claim that Java and Ruby are pass-by-reference, claiming that a method can change a parameter, like this:

 Java